 Before you go to the dentist with your child, make sure you get them a present and wrap it up.
 This incentive can help motivate your child to go to the dentist and behave as best they can.
 The reward could be a new toy or even the promise of a trip to the park.

-Rewards can help as a dental anxiety treatment and then can be slowly removed as your child becomes more confident and comfortable with the dental experience.
+Rewards can help as a dental anxiety treatment and can be slowly removed as your child becomes more confident and comfortable with the dental experience.

 3. Focus on the Positives

 No matter how good or bad the dentist visit has gone, it’s essential to focus on the positives.
-There will be something worth praising about the visit, so make sure you let your child know that they did well in that area and that they deserve a reward.
+There will be something worth praising about the visit, so make sure you let your child know that they did well in that area and deserve a reward.
 This helps your child improve with each visit and will also reassure them.

 4. Encourage Comfort

 The more comfortable your child feels, the better the experience will be.
-That’s why it’s crucial to encourage comfort.
+That’s why it’s crucial to encourage Comfort.
 Before the appointment, make sure the dentist knows about your child’s autism and give them tips on how to make the experience less stressful for your child.

 For example, ensure the dentist and anyone else in the room introduces themselves to your child.
-It might also be useful for them to spend a few minutes speaking to your child before starting the dental treatment.
+It might also be helpful for them to spend a few minutes speaking to your child before starting the dental treatment.

 5. Stop the Treatment

-It’s better to leave with a positive experience even if the dental treatment misses a few teeth from being cleaned than it is a negative experience.
+It’s better to leave with a positive experience, even if the dental treatment misses a few teeth from being cleaned than it is a negative experience.
 If the treatment is essential, you can organize a follow-up appointment as soon as possible.